johanhedin/ctl/README.md

 `ctl` is a small example how to build a C library with cmake.
 It support building both static and shared versions as well as creation of pkg-config configurations.
-The template is also submodule friendly if included in another (git) repo.
+The example is submodule friendly if included in another (git) repo.
 The cmake configuration works with cmake from 2.8.12 all the way up to 3.28.